kukuu/integration/digital-twin.md

-## Using an Example Custom Object Data set
+## Example: Using  Custom Object Data set
 ...........................................
 ..........................................
 To demonstrate an example of object values from the https://external-api.example.com/meter-readings API, we need to simulate the response that such an API might return.
 Here's an example of the data structure that the external API could return: